-“It’s about seeing a space or building make someone’s life better.
+“it’s about seeing a space or building make someone’s life better.
 I love the opportunity to create something that has a meaningful impact on someone’s day.”

 “Architecture matters because it has the power to dictate a person’s emotions and reactions.
 When you walk into a space, you are immediately approached by an emotion, good or bad, and that to me is powerful.”

+Architecture sets the stage for our daily lives.
+As you walk in your community or around where you work, look around at the buildings.
 How has architecture impacted your life?
 What is one of your favorite spaces?